 - Puff pastry – Now, Pepperidge Farms has puff pastry sheets that are accidentally vegan and are pretty good.
 But, my favorite is still the Aussie Bakery brand’s vegan pastry, which is at most natural foods stores.
 You could also use pie crust sheets, but baking time and texture will be different.

 - Full-fat coconut milk – if you’re avoiding coconut milk soy creamer or anything similar to vegan half & half should work.
+I realize that this leaves a lot of coconut milk in the can, so you really could use the leftover in any recipe that calls for a full can of coconut milk, like my Ginger Turmeric Squash Soup!

 Now, this recipe makes 4 turnovers, which for this year is pretty perfect!
 But, in the future, if you’re hosting a brunch or want to make some for friends, just double or triple the recipe.
 Super easy, and will only take a couple extra minutes of prep.